PavanRangani/docs/docs/prd/communication/communication.md

 #### Add section

-- Allows to select multiple sections
-- Sections are show in alphabetical order
+- Sections are show in alphabetical order in dialog
-- Doesn't allow to add section if its already added
+- Allows to add multiple sections
+- Already added section won't be available in dialog

 #### Add related entity

-- Allows to add any legal entity of Individuals and Joint for current family
+- Only shown for meeting of Individual or Joint.
+For other legal entities this functionality is not available
 - Doesn't allow to add legal entity if its already added

+#### Change position of section

+- in Create or Edit meeting, Allows to change position of sections using `UP` or `Down` buttons
+- For first section `Up` icon will be disabled, while for last section `Down` icon will be disable

+#### Delete section

+- Section can be removed using X icon

+### View meeting

+- Scheduled On or Completed On:
+  - If meeting is completed, shows Completed On.
+Otherwise shows Scheduled on.
+  - If schedule date is already passed, shows it in red
+- Project:
+  - Shows project name if its other than `General`
+- On click of PDF, downloads file in same browser tab
+- Shows `Created` and `Updated` time and name of the user at last
+- If other user has same meeting open in Edit, Shows name of the user whose edit is running currently

+- Attendees
+  - Attendees will be shown as link.
+On click of that link opens contact view dialog if its contact.
+If its Individual opens `Workspace->Contact` page
+  - In Attendees list, shows normal contacts and Clarius contact separated by pipe.
+Both type of contacts will be sorted in alphabetical order

+### Edit meeting

+- Doesn't allow to edit, If edit session is already running for this meeting.
+In such case shows message in dialog.

 ### Meetings tab

 - Shows all meetings in descending order of date

+- For each meeting shows following details

+  - Scheduled On or Completed On:
+    - If meeting is completed, shows Completed On.
+Otherwise shows Scheduled on.
     - If schedule date is already passed, shows it in red
+  - Project:
+    - Shows project name if its other than `General`

+  - Attendees
     - Attendees will be shown as link.
 On click of that link opens contact view dialog if its contact.
 If its Individual opens `Workspace->Contact` page
+    - In Attendees list, shows normal contacts and Clarius contact separated by pipe.
+Both type of contacts will be sorted in alphabetical order
+  - Agenda Topics
+    - Shows name of  `Section` or `Tag` applied for this meeting
+  - Related Entity
     - On click of Related entity link opens `Related meetings` tab of that entity
+  - Meeting Summary:
+    - For completed meeting shows summary.
+Maximum 2 lines of summary is shown.

-### View meeting
+### Delete Meeting

-- Shows name of the user whose edit session is running currently
-- In Attendees list, shows normal contacts and Clarius contact separated by pipe
-- Both type of contacts will be sorted in alphabetical order
-- If schedule date is already passed, shows it in red
+- On Delete, shows delete confirmation dialog

 ### Related meetings tab